 Why is it called Cullen Skink?

-It’s hard to take a sexy photo of a bowl of soup but also, why the name, Cullen Skink?
-Skink is old Scots for soup or an essence; Cullen is a small fishing village on the Moray Firth on the North-East coast of Scotland, where haddock is particularly popular.
-You could say that their staple diet of this thick soup, traditionally using local potatoes and onions, caught on to the net fast…
+Why is this smoked haddock soup called Cullen Skink?
+Skink is an old Scots word for soup or an essence – as it’s wonderfully strong and flavourful.
+Cullen is a small fishing village on the Moray Firth on the North-East coast of Scotland, where haddock is particularly popular.

 Recipes for Cullen Skink vary.
 In Scottish restaurants, I’ve had light versions but overloaded with cubes of potato with not much fish.
 I’ve also had extra thick versions, loaded with rich cream that by the time the main dish arrived, I’d had my fill.

 My favourite way of making this has been a mix of many different approaches: I simply poach the fish in semi-skimmed milk and use no cream – and no water either.
 I only half blitz it with the hand mixer until smooth and creamy, so leave some chunks of potato.